andrew-bacon/andrew-bacon.github.io/courses/PHIL 236.md

 ## Schedule

 This is a preliminary schedule -- the topics listed here are subject to change (some of these topics will extend over more than one week).

+I will be out of town Feb 22nd.

 1. Introduction to geometry.
 Representations of space-time: coordinates and space-time diagrams.
 (Reading: selection from Euclid's *Elements*)